Kryha13/Recruitment/README.md

 # Recruitment
-Simple app allow grading and listing Tasks given by a Recruiter to the Candidate.
+Simple app allow grading and listing (in JSON) Tasks given by a Recruiter to the Candidate.

 https://recruitmenttool.herokuapp.com/